guysegal13/phishing-ml-critical-review/README.md

 # Detecting Phishing Websites with Machine Learning - reproduction & critique

-Final project for *Data Science in Cyber* (Dr. Uri Itai).
+Final project for Data Science in Cyber (Dr. Uri Itai).
 The assignment was to pick a published article/blog/tutorial in a cybersecurity + ML topic, reproduce it, and critically check whether the author's claims actually hold up.

-I picked phishing website detection.
-Short version of what's in here: the source article trains logistic regression -> a neural net -> a fastai model with entity embeddings on the classic UCI Phishing Websites dataset, topping out at ~97% accuracy and calling that "state of the art."
+I picked phishing website detection. what's in here: the source article trains logistic regression -> a neural net -> a fastai model with entity embeddings on the classic UCI Phishing Websites dataset, topping out at ~97% accuracy and calling that "state of the art."
 I reproduced the pipeline, added a couple of models the author didn't try (mainly Random Forest),